A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Acknowledgements

 \section{Acknowledgements}

-The authors would like to express their gratitude to K. Vattis, Prof. C. Skordis and especially Prof. M. Kopp for their valuable help and guidance in setting up the cosmological example reported in Section 5.
+The authors acknowledge the support from the Carnegie Trust Research Incentive Grant RIG008215.
+I.K. would also like to acknowledge the support from London Mathematical Society through an Emmy Noether Fellowship.
+In addition, Th.\,K. and I.K. thank the Edinburgh Mathematical Society for the Covid Recovery Fund that allowed for the completion and the submission of this paper.
+Moreover, the authors would like to express their gratitude to Dr. K. Vattis, Prof. C. Skordis and especially Dr. M. Kopp for their valuable help and support in setting up the cosmological example reported in Section 5.
+Finally, the authors would like to thank the anonymous reviewers for their valuable comments and suggestions.